Llenar70/allye-doc/Python Notebook.md

         # df_processed is the processed Pandas DataFrame
         send_data_to_next_widget(df_processed)
         ```
-*   **Notebook Assistant (Chat AI)**:
-    *   An AI chatbot located in the widget's left control area.
+*   **JupyterLab in the Browser (no in-widget assistant)**:
-    *   You can ask questions about the Notebook, request Python code generation, or consult on debugging.
-    *   **Setting Options**:
-        *   `Send column and attribute information`: If checked, sends metadata such as input data column names, types, and roles to the AI, helping to get more contextually relevant answers.
-Raw data is not sent.
-        *   `Send sample data (5 rows)`: If checked, sends 5 random rows of sample data from the input data to the AI.
-Note that raw data will be shared.
+    *   Double-click the Notebook node (or use the context menu) to open the target `.ipynb` in your default browser (JupyterLab) with the Notebook Agent extension auto-started.
+    *   The Orange widget does not embed a chat assistant; all coding, execution, and extension features live in the browser-based JupyterLab UI.
 *   **Automatic Notebook Generation and Management**:
     *   Each Python Notebook widget is assigned a unique ID (`widget_id`).
     *   Based on this ID, a Jupyter Notebook file (`notebook_<widget_id>.ipynb`) and temporary files for data transfer (Pickle format: `in_data_<widget_id>.pkl`, `out_data_<widget_id>.pkl`) are created.
     *   Boilerplate code for data input and output is automatically inserted and updated in the Notebook file.

-**UI Description** (Refer to the overall Python Notebook widget screenshot above)
+**UI Description**

 *   **Control Area (Left Side)**:
-    *   **Notebook Assistant**:
-        *   Title "Notebook Assistant" at the top.
-        *   Chat messages are displayed in the central area.
-        *   Text input box at the bottom (`Enter your question...`) and a send button (paper airplane icon).
-        *   Messages can also be sent with `Cmd+Enter` (Mac) or `Ctrl+Enter` (Windows/Linux).
-    *   **Action Settings**:
-        *   **Send column and attribute information**: Checkbox regarding data information to send to AI.
-        *   **Send sample data (5 rows)**: Checkbox regarding sample data to send to AI.
+    *   Minimal controls; no chat/assistant UI.
+Use the workflow context menu or double-click to open the notebook in the browser.
 *   **Main Area (Right Side)**:
-    *   Displays a standard Jupyter Notebook interface.
-    *   The filename (`notebook_<widget_id>.ipynb`) is shown in the tab.
-    *   Cell execution (▶︎ Run), saving (💾), kernel operations, etc., are available from the toolbar.
+    *   Displays the notebook via an embedded view, but primary editing/running is expected in the browser JupyterLab tab opened from this widget.
-    *   The first cell (Markdown format) contains a guide on data input/output.
+    *   The first cell (Markdown) contains a guide on data input/output.
-    *   The second cell (Code format) contains auto-generated basic Python code for data input/output.
+    *   The second cell (Code) contains auto-generated basic Python code for data input/output.

 **Usage Example**